voitto/rss-groupchat-client/README.md

 run the "npm install" command

-## aggregate a feed with groupchat data:
+## read a feed with groupchat data:

 1) edit the index.ts file and paste a feed URL into the urlFeed variable on line 4
 2) run the "npm run dev" command